benjaminion/upgrading-ethereum-book/src/book.md

     body_root: Root
 ```

 These differ only in their last fields, `body` and `body_root` respectively.
 If `body_root` is the hash tree root of the `BeaconBlockBody`, `body`, then these two objects will have exactly the same hash tree root. `BeaconBlock` is the expansion type of `BeaconBlockHeader`; `BeaconBlockHeader` is a summary type of `BeaconBlock`.
+[Proposer slashing](/part3/containers/operations#proposerslashing) reports make use of this fact to save space by stripping out the block bodies and replacing them with their hash tree roots.

-For an example of a practical upshot of this see the Flashbots [MEV-Boost](https://ethresear.ch/t/mev-boost-merge-ready-flashbots-architecture/11177) design.
-In this system validators are required to sign "blinded blocks".
-That is, block headers for which they do not have the bodies.
+The Flashbots [MEV-Boost](https://ethresear.ch/t/mev-boost-merge-ready-flashbots-architecture/11177) design also makes use of this capability.
+In the MEV-Boost system validators are required to sign "blinded blocks".
+That is, blocks for which they do not have the bodies.
 Since the header is a summary of the block (in the sense we are using the word summary here) the same signature will be valid both for the `BeaconBlockHeader` and the corresponding full `BeaconBlock`.
 This simplifies the protocol design.

 #### Worked example